MolSSI-Education/python-package-best-practices/_episodes/03-function-style.md

 ~~~
 {: .output}

+If we try the same thing on our `mean` function, we don't get a helpful error message.

-We will want to write one of these for our new mean function.
+We will want to write a docstring for our new mean function.
 This way, it will be clear to new developers who use our code what the function does, and be accessible to any users using the function interactively.
-Returning, to the `molssi_math.py` module, edit your `mean` function to look like the following:
+Returning, to the `molssi_math.py` module file, edit your `mean` function to look like the following:

 ~~~
 def mean(num_list):